ravenleeblack/modern_ide/01_Simple_Window/README.md

-So we have created a new project and shoud now be setup.
+So we have created a new project and should now be setup.
 If you press the compile or run button you should have a simple window like this displaying:

 ![simple_window](https://github.com/ravenleeblack/Illeshian-Ide/assets/76606152/d52c1456-4a2e-4c0d-af76-3c4066110823)